This Is Not That: Baptism

 And Mark’s Gospel puts it simply: “Whoever believes and is baptized will be saved” (Mark 16:16).

 This is why the early followers of Jesus didn’t wait for a class, a certificate, or a church service.
-They baptized one another wherever there was water—rivers, lakes, wells, even roadside puddles.
+They baptized one another wherever there was water—rivers, lakes, even roadside puddles.

 It was that simple.
 A friend finds life in Jesus, another friend says, “Let’s celebrate,” and down they both go.